diegodevelops/caffe-pr-circleci/docs/Pipeline_description.md

 1. **build**
 2. **deploy**

-*Since the app is still in development, we are ommiting a 'hold' filter, and so deployment is being done automatically right after the **build** job.
+*Since the app is still in development, we are omiting a 'hold' filter, and so deployment is being done automatically right after the **build** job.

 ## Build